 - Violence/Frightening/Intense: Men are seen boxing.
 There is a racially-charged fistfight.
 A woman is shown in painful labor.
 Groups of guards attack villagers.

 Drugs/Alcohol: Liquor is consumed in a few scenes, including one where a couple gets (playfully) drunk.
 It is referenced that in Bechuanaland, black people are not allowed to imbibe alcohol.
 People are shown smoking briefly.

 RECOMMENDED FOR: A date night.
 Fans of Pike, Oyelowo, or Amma Asante (who also directed Belle).
 Lovers of inspiring true stories from around the globe like Queen of Katwe or Lion.
 Those with strong ties to Africa, particularly Botswana.
 Americans who get a kick out of watching British Parliament in action.

 NOT RECOMMENDED FOR: Anyone more interested in politics and history than a love story.
 Film fans who prefer juicier characters and romances with more tension and conflict.
 Those who go to the cinema especially to see artful cinematography and camerawork.

-A United Kingdom, directed by Amma Asante, opens in theaters February 10, 2017.
+A United Kingdom, directed by Amma Asante, opened in theaters February 10, 2017; available for home viewing June 6, 2017.
 It runs 111 minutes and stars David Oyelowo, Rosamund Pike, Jack Davenport, Tom Felton, Laura Carmichael and Terry Pheto.
 Watch the trailer for A United Kingdom here.